cgoldammer/bikelanes/docs/report.md

 Coming up as I work on this:
 1. How good is this lane: How likely am I to have no obstacles?
-2. All pictures on a map
-3. Why are there so many moving trucks in Brooklyn?
+2. Why are there so many moving trucks in Brooklyn?
-4. I think the official city map is mis-coded in bulk?
+3. I think the official city map is mis-coded in bulk?
 I'm validating.
+4. AI?
+"Can't we use AI" you might ask, and automate all this?
+Some [first experiments](https://github.com/cgoldammer/bikelanes/blob/master/clip_run.ipynb) aren't performing well, so I got to see how to improve those models.

 # Parking protected lanes are quite good!